akleemans/cp-logic/README.md

 By clicking on a node, you can see which sequence the node is representing.

-The color of each node represents wether the underlying sequence is an axiom or not:
+The color of each node represents whether the underlying sequence is an axiom or not:
  * **red**: chain is not an axiom
  * **blue**: chain is the *identity*-axiom of PSC
  * **green**: chain is the *true*-axiom of PSC